johannasvahn/pdsnd_github/README.md

 Python 3.8 was used for this excercise.

 # **Data used**
-*chicago.csv* - this files contains data for start and endtime, start and end station, gender, birth year and usertype *washington.csv* - this file contains data for start and endtime, start and end station and user type.
+*chicago.csv* - this files contains data for start and endtime, start and end station, gender, birth year and usertype <br>

+*washington.csv* - this file contains data for start and endtime, start and end station and user type. <br>

 *new_york_csv* - this file contains data for start and endtime, start and end station, gender, birth year and usertype

 # **Credits**
- *Udacity Data Analyst Nanodegree program
+Udacity Data Analyst Nanodegree program

-### Documentation